This was another great year for SquashCares. Some of the highlights include:

 - Establishing our college ball blanket sewing program with Framingham State University; and

 - Setting the stage for next year’s expansion into Philadelphia and Providence by engaging with the community service organizations from Drexel University and Rhode Island School for Design.

-This year we sewed 21 more blankets (and 3 more are partially sewed)!
+This year we sewed 23 more blankets!
 Our original goal this year was 25 blankets.
 We knew our original goal was a stretch, as in the past two years we had only sewed 22 blankets total.
 So to double our ball blanket production this year was a great accomplishment.
 In addition to our 3rd annual ball blanket sewing event at Dana Hall, we also held a sewing event with eighth grade students at SquashBusters and teamed with the Framingham State Phi Upsilon Omicron national honors society to sew blankets.